 The meeting will be held in private.
 Electronic recordings of meetings or conversations are not normally permitted unless a complainant's own disability or special needs require it.
-Prior knowledge and consent of all parties attending must be sought before meetings or conversations take place.
+Prior knowledge and consent to recording from all parties attending must be sought before meetings or conversations take place.
 Consent will be recorded in the minutes.